rishabNeu/k8s-operator-cr/README.md

 - sample is a folder which provides a sample custom resource i.e an object ( YAML file)
 - This can be used to edit it as per the req to work with in cluster

+## :jigsaw: Schema

+- `TypeMeta` (which describes API version and Kind), and also contains `ObjectMeta`, which holds things like name, namespace, and labels.

 ## :traffic_light: Controller

 - Each controller implements a control loop that watches the cluster's shared state via the API server and makes changes needed, consistently bringing it back to the desired state.